IMPORTANT NOTICE REGARDING THE SIBELIUS SCORCH FILES FOR OUT-OF-COPYRIGHT PIECES – Posted 24 March 2016

 When I first started this site, I provided Sibelius Scorch files for all out-of-copyright pieces.

 But Scorch hasn’t been updated since around 2011, and since then hasn’t been supported by Avid, who now own Sibelius.
 Browser technology has changed, and most modern browsers no longer provide elements that Sibelius Scorch relied upon to run.
-Sibelius are looking at a cloud solution to sharing files, but it isn’t available to the likes of us yet, and when it is it will likely cost.
+The latest Sibelius version 8.7 is now able to produce files that are publishable on the internet, but I will not be supplying these

 On this site you are likely to find more and more Sibelius Scorch files not working.
 Occasionally I can correct the problem, but in the majority of cases it is out of my hands.